Master of Science in Law, Water & Environmental Law

 Required Courses

-Persuasive Public Speaking: This online course introduces students to the many aspects of persuasive public speaking, including content, word choice, and delivery.
+This online course introduces students to the many aspects of persuasive public speaking, including content, word choice, and delivery.
 Students study the theory of persuasion through reference to historical and social science sources.
 Students develop public speaking confidence by practicing their skills and receiving constructive feedback.
-This course is substantially asynchronous; students meet synchronously online for 12.5 hours over five days, specific dates/times in syllabus.
+This course is substantially asynchronous; students meet synchronously online for 12.5 hours.

 Elective Courses